Downton Abbey (film)

-Downton Abbey is a 2019 British historical drama film written by Julian Fellowes, series creator and writer of the television series of the same name, and directed by Michael Engler.
-The film is produced by Carnival Films and Perfect World Pictures and it continues the storyline from the series, with much of the original cast returning.
-The film, set in 1927, depicts a royal visit to the Crawley family's stately home in Yorkshire.
+Downton Abbey is a 2019 historical drama film directed by Michael Engler from a screenplay by Julian Fellowes, based on the television series of the same name created by Fellowes.
+The film continues the storyline from the series, with much of the original cast returning.
+A sequel, Downton Abbey: A New Era, was released in the United Kingdom in April 2022 and a second sequel, Downton Abbey: The Grand Finale, was released in September 2025.

+Set in 1927, this film depicts a royal visit to the Crawley family's stately home in Yorkshire.
 As royal staff members descend on Downton, an assassin has also arrived and attempts to kill the monarch.

-The Crawleys and their servants are pitted against the royal entourage, including the queen's lady-in-waiting, who has fallen out with the Crawley family, especially the Dowager Countess, over an inheritance issue.
+After the series ended, a film adaptation was reportedly being considered in April 2016, with Fellowes working on an outline plot.
+The producers confirmed that a feature-length film would be made in July 2018, and principal photography started in London later the following month, and in other places in England, including Shepperton Studios and Highclere Castle.
+Filming ended that November, with a $13–20 million budget.

-Gareth Neame and Fellowes started planning a feature adaptation in 2016, shortly after the series ended.
-It was officially confirmed in July 2018 and filming began later that month, lasting through to November.
-The film was released in the United Kingdom on 13 September 2019 by Universal Pictures and in the United States on 20 September 2019 by Focus Features.
-It received generally positive reviews from critics and grossed $194 million worldwide.
-A sequel, Downton Abbey: A New Era, was released in the United Kingdom on 29 April 2022.
+Downton Abbey premiered at the Odeon Luxe Leicester Square in London on 9 September 2019, and was released in the United Kingdom on 13 September and in the United States on 20 September, by Focus Features.
+The film received generally positive reviews from critics and grossed $194.7 million worldwide.